FraidOfWater/Simple-Image-Sorter/README.md

       #Note, if you edit any source files, you must delete build and dist folders, otherwise you will build from outdated files.

+      You can also add --noconsole and --onefile in fron ot pyinstaller to disable console or to not have _internal folder

 Running without building:

       Run the script from sortimages_multiview.py